taosdata/TDengine/docs-en/20-third-party/09-emq-broker.md

     }
 ```

-Note: CLIENT_NUM in the code can be set to a smaller value at the beginning of the test to avoid hardware performance not being able to handle a more significant number of concurrent clients.
+Note: `CLIENT_NUM` in the code can be set to a smaller value at the beginning of the test to avoid hardware performance be not capable to handle a more significant number of concurrent clients.

 ![img](./emqx/client-num.png)